viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 This method has 3 overloads.

+### GroupAdjacent

+Groups the adjacent elements of a sequence according to a specified key selector function.

+This method has 6 overloads.

 ### Index

 Returns a sequence of where the key is the zero-based index of the value in